Events API

 📅 Events Retrieval

-The Events API allows you to retrieve voting events filtered by record date or using cursor-based pagination.
-This endpoint provides access to event information including event IDs, record dates, CUSIP numbers, and issuer details.
+The Events API allows you to search for voting events based on parameters such as recordDate, eventStatus, and more.
+The query response then provides access to event information including event IDs, record dates, event status, voting status, and issuer details.

 API Endpoints